macieks/Tiny2D/README.md

 # Tiny2D

-An extremely easy to use, yet powerful, 2D game library for mobile and desktop platforms.
+An easy to use, yet powerful, 2D game library for mobile and desktop platforms.

 ## Features